Benzodiazepine Addiction Treatment

 Active Ingredients and Commercial Brands of Benzodiazepines

-The most common benzodiazepines are the prescription drugs Valium®, Xanax®, Halcion®, Ativan®, and Klonopin®.
+The most commonly prescribed benzodiazepines include Valium®, Xanax®, Halcion®, Ativan®, and Klonopin®.

-Shorter-acting benzodiazepines used to manage insomnia include estazolam (ProSom®), flurazepam (Dalmane®), temazepam (Restoril®), and triazolam (Halcion®).
-Midazolam (Versed®), a short-acting benzodiazepine, is used for sedation, anxiety, and amnesia in critical care settings and before anesthesia.
-It is available in the United States as an injectable preparation and a syrup, mainly for younger patients.
+Shorter-acting benzodiazepines are often used to manage insomnia.
+These include estazolam (ProSom®), flurazepam (Dalmane®), temazepam (Restoril®), and triazolam (Halcion®).
+Midazolam (Versed®), a short-acting benzodiazepine, is commonly used for sedation, anxiety, and amnesia in critical care settings and before anesthesia.
+It is available in the United States as an injectable preparation and a syrup, primarily for younger patients.

-Benzodiazepines with a longer duration of action are prescribed to treat insomnia in patients with daytime anxiety.
-These include alprazolam (Xanax®), chlordiazepoxide (Librium®), clorazepate (Tranxene®), diazepam (Valium®), halazepam (Paxipam®), lorzepam (Ativan®), oxazepam (Serax®), prazepam (Centrax®), and quazepam (Doral®).
-Clonazepam (Klonopin®), diazepam, and clorazepate are effective as anticonvulsants too.
+Benzodiazepines with a longer duration of action are prescribed to treat insomnia in patients experiencing daytime anxiety.
+These include alprazolam (Xanax®), chlordiazepoxide (Librium®), clorazepate (Tranxene®), diazepam (Valium®), halazepam (Paxipam®), lorazepam (Ativan®), oxazepam (Serax®), prazepam (Centrax®), and quazepam (Doral®).
+Notably, clonazepam (Klonopin®), diazepam, and clorazepate also have anticonvulsant properties.

 Why are benzodiazepines addictive?